 Pilots

-The project brings together four companies in the field of AI technology- Gladia, Cestel, Augmented Hearing, LiveReader- and PSAPS from seven European countries, including Finland, Sweden, Germany, North Macedonia, Italy, Spain, and Portugal.
-The project has launched nine pilot programmes, with each company working alongside one PSAP, to explore and implement advanced AI solutions in emergency communications across Europe.
+The project brings together four companies in the field of AI technology- Gladia, Cestel, Augmented Hearing, LiveReader- and PSAPS from eight European countries, including Finland, Sweden, Germany, North Macedonia, Italy, Spain, Czechia and Portugal.
+The project has launched ten pilot programmes, with each company working alongside one PSAP, to explore and implement advanced AI solutions in emergency communications across Europe.

 Number | PSAP | Company |